• Skip to primary navigation

 • 2 bay leaves

-• 1 tbsp vegetable oil any neutral tasting oil
+• 1 tablespoon vegetable oil any neutral tasting oil

 Instructions

 • Move the onions aside and place chicken thighs skin side down.
-Allow the skin to brown.
-Do not move the chicken after it hits the pan, this will prevent your chicken from properly browning.
+Brown the skin for a few minutes and avoid moving the chicken around or it won't evenly brown.

-• Bring to a boil.
-Then cover and reduce low-medium heat or a rolling simmer for 10 minutes.
+• Bring to a boil, cover and then reduce to low-medium heat or a rolling simmer for 10 minutes.

-• Uncover the lid and flip the chicken over so the skin is facing up.
+• Remove the lid, flip the chicken over so it's skin side up.
 Cover and simmer for another 10 minutes.

-• Uncover the lid and continue to simmer for 3-5 minutes so the sauce can thicken a bit.
-Remove off heat to serve & enjoy!
+• Uncover the lid and simmer for another 3-5 minutes to the thicken the sauce.
+Remove off heat and rest for a couple minutes before enjoying for the juices to settle in the chicken.

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!